EFulmer/blog/content/python-oop-property.md

 * The `setter` needs to take `self` and a value to update the attribute with.
 No return, because the computation is changing an attribute on `self`.
 For the sake of historical accuracy, Ramones can only count to four.
 * The `deleter` deletes the attribute.
 Simple... though `del` is a little less obvious than it sounds, but we'll tackle that in the future.

 This example bothers me because `countdown_getter`, `setter`, and `deleter` are all still visible and callable under those names.
 The purpose of defining them may not be immediately clear to readers of the code until they get to the line where `property` is called.
+We can solve this with decorators.
+Decorators are an advanced Python feature and can look like magic, but using decorators to create a property is more idiomatic to Python.

 Here's the decorator version: